Daily Blog - Tiger Software

 A "run" on the dollar or a severe oil shortage will make their job much harder.
 Too many

 mainstream economists are of the Chicago monetarist school.
-As a result, they will keep
+As a result, they will

-Bush and Congress develop will not rescue the sinking economy.
-They will be too little
+he quick fixes Bush and Congress develop will not rescue the

-and too late.
-Their failure will underline the crisis of confidnce, but not solve it.
-Orders
+They will be too little and too late.
+Their failure will underline the crisis of confidnce,

-will be delayed, making matters worse.
+thus making matters worse.

 When Congress tries finally to protect American jobs with tariffs, we will be going back to